Deganwy: Deganwy Castle

 Deganwy's most notable feature is Deganwy Castle, situated 110 m above the town, which, in the 6th century was fortified as the stronghold of Maelgwn Gwynedd, king of Gwynedd.
 Deganwy appears to have been the capital of Gwynedd at this time, but this was later moved to Aberffraw on Anglesey.
 The hill on which the castle was built was fortified many times over the centuries.
 It was the site of a Norman castle built around 1082 and occupied by Robert of Rhuddlan, and later by Llywelyn the Great and Llywelyn ap Gruffudd.
 The castle was later demolished by Llywelyn ap Gruffydd in 1263 so that only ruins remain today.

 Rail and sea

-Deganwy has a railway station on the Llandudno branch line with an hourly train service, available on request, to and from Manchester Piccadilly and intermediate stations.
-The London & North Western Railway built at Deganwy a rail-connected riverside quay and wharfs, largely for the purpose of exporting slate by coastal steamer.
+Deganwy has a railway station on the Llandudno branch line with an hourly train service to and from Manchester Piccadilly and intermediate stations.
+The London & North Western Railway built at Deganwy a rail-connected riverside quay and wharves (occasionally referred to as St George's Dock), largely for the purpose of exporting slate by coastal steamer.
 The slate was brought by rail from Blaenau Ffestiniog.
 A marina with its accompanying housing and hotel accommodation was established on the site of the former slate wharfs early in the 21st century.